18F/join.tts.gsa.gov/pages/positions/CoE- upcoming-customer-experience-specialist.md

 ## Role Summary:

-### Customer Experience Lead (GS15)
+### Customer Experience Specialist (GS15)

-As a Customer Experience Lead with the IT Modernization Centers of Excellence (COE), you’ll lead the effort to help our agency partners develop a deep understanding of their users and the real problem they’re trying to solve.
+As a Customer Experience Specialist with the IT Modernization Centers of Excellence (COE), you’ll lead the effort to help our agency partners develop a deep understanding of their users and the real problem they’re trying to solve.

 You will drive research activities, derive insights, generate concepts, communicate those concepts visually, and work with developers and product managers to build and test them.
 You will foster best practices in user-centered design within the CoEs and across the federal government through advocacy and coaching.